 The washing of hands is a ritual of purification.
 We symbolically "wash away" apathy or indifference and prepare ourselves to reignite our passion for justice and our commitment to ending hunger.
 Later, we wash our hands again and say a blessing in preparation for the festive meal.

-(The leader pours water-from a "washing cup" into a bowl-over each hand and then repeats the procedure, symbolically washing the hands for all those at the seder table.
+(The leader pours water - from a "washing cup" into a bowl - over each hand, symbolically washing the hands for all those at the seder table.
 No blessing is recited at this time.)

 KARPAS - GREEN VEGETABLE